…”The truth is just ahead” …

 As usually, having the right tools can really make life easier when it comes to selling solo ads…Here’s what you’ll need:

-- A tracking tool either self-hosted where you install the script in your host (also cheaper) or an online SAAS solution (more accurate) paid monthly, that you can use to track unique clicks sent and provide proof of delivery to the buyer.
+- A tracking tool Nowadays an online SAAS solution that is paid monthly like this one (especially for selling solo ads) is the preferred way.
+You want to be able to track unique clicks sent and provide proof of delivery to the buyer.

 - Good to Excellent Social and Interpersonal Skills.